Roadside explosion in Egypt's North Sinai kills senior military officer

-CAIRO A senior military officer and one soldier were killed on Saturday by a roadside explosion in Egypt's North Sinai where the government faces an Islamic State-led insurgency, security sources told Reuters.
+CAIRO (Reuters) - A senior military officer and one soldier were killed on Saturday by a roadside explosion in Egypt's North Sinai where the government faces an Islamic State-led insurgency, security sources told Reuters.

 Hundreds of soldiers and police have been killed in the insurgency and there have also been attacks in Cairo and other cities.